-The table below summarizes key metrics from the Safety Analytic Report.
+Table 1 summarizes key metrics from the Safety Analytic Report.
 Among families investigated, the percent of children indicated overall decreased over the last four years.
-The rate of indicated child victims decreased from FFY17 to FFY21.
-In FFY19, 10.5% of children experienced a repeat maltreatment.
-The median age at the time of the initial maltreatment was 5 years old and the median length of time between the two indicated events was 153 days, just over 5 months.
-The number of unique children with a report of maltreatment in foster care decreased from FFY19 to FFY20.
+The rate of indicated child victims decreased from FFY18 to FFY21.
+In FFY20, 8.5% of children experienced a repeat maltreatment.
+The median age at the time of the initial maltreatment was 5 years old and the median length of time between the two indicated events was 127.5 days, just over 4 months.
+The number of unique children with a report of maltreatment in foster care remained the same from FFY20 to FFY21.
 Further, the maltreatment rate among children age 0-9 and within this age group, children under the age of 1, have higher maltreatment rates compared to children age 10 and older.
-Children under age 10 also experience disproportionality in maltreatment rates among children who are Black\African American, or Multiracial or Hispanic compared to children who are White over this same period.
+Children under age 10 also experience disproportionality in maltreatment rates among children who are Black\African American or Multiracial compared to children who are White over this same period.